David H. Turpin

 David Howard Turpin CM FRSC PhD LLD (born 14 July 1956) is a Canadian scholar and the former university president.
 Turpin was the president and vice-chancellor of the University of Alberta (2015–2020) and the University of Victoria (2000 to 2013).

 In 2010, he was appointed a member of the Order of Canada.

 Early life and education

-In 1977 Turpin received a BSc degree in cell biology from the University of British Columbia.
+In 1977, Turpin received a BSc degree in cell biology from the University of British Columbia.
 In 1980 he received a PhD degree in botany and oceanography from the University of British Columbia.

 Career

-From 2000 to 2013 Turpin was the president and vice-chancellor of the University of Victoria.
+From 2000 to 2013, Turpin was the president and vice-chancellor of the University of Victoria.
 Turpin was appointed the president and vice-chancellor of the University of Alberta in 2015.
 He did not seek renewal for a second term, and his term at the University of Alberta ended on 30 June 2020.
 Turpin is president emeritus of the University of Alberta.
+He was appointed as a member of the board of directors for Polar Knowledge Canada for 5 years from January 2023 to January 2028.